My Moroccan Journey

 With no fixed agenda, just a break from carrying a backpack after the trek.
 I wandered the medina treating myself to a few crepes along the way (all those calories burned on the mountains definitely justified it!).
 Taking my Canon camera with me, I strolled along the old city walls, capturing everyday life.
 I find it’s nice to have a separate camera rather than using my phone, I pay more attention to what I’m photographing, and it’s refreshing to unplug for a bit.
 Of course, I also greeted the cats basking in every sunny spot, they’re everywhere and impossible to ignore.
 I stopped at a few authentic jewellers, including the Centre de la Bijouterie Artisanale Maalem Ali 1908, and came away with a few beautiful keepsakes.

-Essaouira was exactly what I needed after the trek: two calm nights and a complete change of scenery before the next adventure.
+Essaouira was exactly what I needed after the trek: two calm nights and a complete change of scenery before the next adventure….the Sahara desert!

 🏜️ The Road to the Merzouga Desert